jpedro/jpedro.github.io/self-hosting.md

 ## Replacing heroku apps

-To keep things simple, the idea here is to replace heroku's build packs with some script or tool that packages the repo files into a docker image and deploys it to some container runtime.
+The idea here is to replace heroku's build packs with some tool that knows how to package the repo files into a docker image and deploy it.

-The script either intelligently figure out what type of application the repo runs and how it should package it and deploy it or one explicitly tell it.
+The tool either intelligently figure out what type of application the repo is and how it should be handled or you explicitly tell it.

 Kubernetes fits neatly as the container runtime.